Marc Maron: Film and television

 Maron, a television series created by and starring Maron for a 10-episode first season, premiered on IFC on May 3, 2013.
 The show is loosely autobiographical, revolving around Maron's life as a twice-divorced sober comedian running a comedy podcast out of his garage but establishing many differences between the real-life Maron and the version of him on TV.
 As the executive producer and star of Maron, Maron appeared in all 51 episodes of the show from 2013 to 2016, portraying a fictionalized version of himself.
 The show ended in 2016 after four seasons on IFC.
 Maron directed two episodes of the show, "The Joke" and "Ex-Pod."

 Maron played a supporting role in Todd Phillips's Joker origin story film Joker, starring Joaquin Phoenix as the title character, alongside Robert De Niro and Zazie Beetz.

 Maron was the voice of the raccoon Randl on 12 episodes of the Nickelodeon show Harvey Beaks in 2015 and 2016.
 He appeared in the Netflix series Easy, playing a graphic novelist, Jacob Malco.
 Maron also appeared on two episodes of Girls in season four in 2015, playing New York City councilman Ted Duffield.

 From 2017 to 2019, Maron co-starred in the Netflix comedy GLOW, for which he was nominated for multiple awards.

 He had a supporting role for the 2022 film To Leslie, playing alongside Andrea Riseborough.

 He played the landlord Gideon Perlman in the Amazon web series The Horror of Dolores Roach.

 In 2024, it was announced that Maron would star in and produce the comedy film In Memoriam alongside Judy Greer, Talia Ryder, Lily Gladstone, Sharon Stone, Michael McKean, Justin Long, and Alan Ruck.

 The documentary Are We Good?, following Maron after the loss of his partner Lynn Shelton and finding his next stand-up hour, premiered at SXSW and Tribeca Film Festival in 2025.
-The film was directed by Marc's frequent collaborator, Steven Feinartz.
+The film was created by producer and story editor Julie Seabaugh in May 2020 and directed by Steven Feinartz.